julcollas/rbh-quota/README.txt

 ================

-Using the robinhood MySQL database and a Lustre filesystem, rbh-quota provides a new table to the database 'QUOTA' and stores the quotas foreach users in it.
+Using the robinhood MySQL database and a Lustre filesystem, rbh-quota provides a new table 'QUOTA' to the database and stores the quotas foreach users in it.
-This table can be used to visualize the quotas through robinhood's web interface from this git repository : https://github.com/LiquidSame/robinhood
+This table can be used to visualize the quotas through robinhood's web interface from this fork : https://github.com/LiquidSame/robinhood

 II - Compiling
 ==============